-The Government has pledged an extra £10bn to support Help to Buy.
-But what kind of home can you get under the scheme?
+The Government has pledged an extra £10bn to support Help to Buy, a scheme which runs until 2021.
+But what kind of home can you get?
 We’ve found 6 of the best on Zoopla.

 In her recent Conservative Party Conference speech, Prime Minister, Theresa May announced an additional £10bn of funding towards Help to Buy.